Morvan98/PSMutPred/README.md

 1. Edit the script: 'predict_variants_using_PSMutPred.py'; then
   Replace the path of 'data/dataset/EPS8_clinvar.tsv' with the path to your own variant file:
+  It should be noticed that the wild type amino acid has to be matched with the input protein name (uniprot_entry)
 ```
 ### in .py file within the main directory
 from model import *